cran/elo/README.md

 library(elo)
 ```

+It also includes comparable models for accuracy (auc, MSE) benchmarking (see, e.g., `elo.glm()` which fits a logistic regression model,
+`elo.winpct()` which fits a model based on win percentage, and `elo.markovchain()` which fits a Markov chain model).
 Please see the vignette for examples.
-Note that v1.0.0 is very much not backwards-compatible.

 # Naming Schema